encode/uvicorn/docs/index.md

 ## The WSGI Support

-Uvicorn offer support to WSGI applications throught `WSGIMiddleware` which converts your WSGI into ASGI application seamlessly just by running it with `--interface wsgi`
+Uvicorn offers support to WSGI applications through `WSGIMiddleware` which converts your WSGI into ASGI application by running it with `--interface wsgi`

 !!! warning
-    The present WSGIMiddleware will be deprecated in favour of [a2wsgi](https://github.com/abersheeran/a2wsgi).
+    The present WSGIMiddleware is deprecated in favour of [a2wsgi](https://github.com/abersheeran/a2wsgi).
-    If you are using Uvicorn to run WSGI applications, please add it as part of your project requirements.
+    If you are using Uvicorn to run WSGI applications, please make sure you switch to a2wsgi by adding it as part of your project requirements.

-To use the WSGI interface install its dependency:
+To use the WSGI interface you just need to install it:

 ```shell
 pip install a2wsgi